 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

-The Sampo Group Remuneration Principles, established by the Board of Directors, are part of Sampo Group's general governance framework.
-The Remuneration Principles describe the remuneration structure and the principles used in setting up remuneration systems within the Group.
+The Sampo Group Remuneration Principles, established by the Board of Directors, are part of Sampo Group's internal governance framework.
+The Remuneration Principles describe the remuneration structure and the principles for setting up remuneration systems in Sampo Group.
 The Remuneration Principles apply to all companies within Sampo Group.

-The core of the Remuneration Principles is that all remuneration systems in Sampo Group shall safeguard the long-term financial stability of the Group and shall comply with regulatory and ethical standards.
-They shall also be designed to balance the interests of different stakeholder groups such as shareholders, employees, customers and supervisory authorities.
-Furthermore, all compensation mechanisms shall be designed in parallel with the Risk Management Principles.
+The core of the Remuneration Principles is that all remuneration systems in Sampo Group shall safeguard the long-term financial stability and value creation of Sampo Group and shall comply with regulatory and ethical standards.
+They shall also be aligned with risk management and thus be designed in parallel with the risk management principles and practices.

-The starting point of any compensation mechanism shall be to encourage and stimulate employees to do their best and surpass their targets.
-Remuneration packages shall be designed to reward for prudent and successful performance.
-At the same time, however, in order to safeguard the interest of other stakeholders, compensation mechanisms shall neither entice nor encourage employees to excessive or unwanted risk taking.
-Risk sensitive but fair and rewarding compensation mechanisms enhance Sampo Group’s ability to create stake- and shareholder value.
+Compensation mechanisms shall encourage and stimulate employees to do their best and surpass their targets.
+Remuneration packages shall be designed to reward fairly for prudent and successful performance.
+At the same time, however, in order to safeguard the interest of other stakeholders, compensation mechanisms shall not generate conflicts of interest and shall not entice or encourage employees to excessive or unwanted risk-taking.
+Risk sensitive but fair and rewarding compensation mechanisms enhance Sampo Group's ability to create stake- and shareholder value.

 With regard to the various forms of remuneration, the guiding principles are that:

-Fixed compensation (fixed salary) shall support financial stability, represent a sufficiently high share of the total remuneration and be competitive but not leading in the market.
+Fixed compensation (fixed salary) shall support financial stability by representing a sufficiently high share of the total remuneration.
+Fixed salary shall be fair and competitive but not leading in the market.

-The payment of a certain portion of the variable compensation payable to Senior Executive Management and to certain key persons shall be deferred for a defined period of time as required in the regulatory framework applicable to each Group company.
-After the deferral period, a retrospective risk adjustment review shall be carried out and the Board of Directors shall decide whether the deferred variable compensation shall be paid out in full, partly or cancelled in whole.
-The deferred variable compensation can be paid out if material non-acceptable risk-taking or breaches against internal or external rules for the business have not materialized and if the payment does not jeopardize the company’s fulfillment of solvency capital requirements.
+The payment of variable compensation shall be based on the assessment of the incurred risk exposure and the fulfillment of solvency capital requirements.
+The payment of a certain portion of the variable compensation payable to the Senior Executive Management and to certain key persons shall be deferred for a defined period of time as required in the regulatory framework applicable to each Sampo Group company.
+After the deferral period, a retrospective risk adjustment review shall be carried out and the Board of Directors of each Sampo Group company shall decide whether the deferred variable compensation shall be paid/released in full, partly or cancelled in whole.

-Other benefits shall reflect the conditions in the relevant labor markets.
+Other benefits shall reflect conditions in the relevant labor markets.